oliverjam/eslint-config-react-minimal/README.md

 }
 ```

-This will enable the (optional) recommended default ESLint rules, plus the React specific rules from this config.
+This will enable the (optional) recommended default ESLint rules for normal JavaScript, plus the React specific rules from this config.

 ## "Real" applications